RedHatQE/rhui3-automation/deploy/README.md

 Usage
 --------

-* Update/create your hosts.cfg file with addresses of your machines.
+* Update/create your hosts.cfg file with the addresses of your machines.
+(See [Configuration Samples](#configuration-samples).)
-* Be in deploy/ directory and run:
+* Be in the deploy/ directory and run:
 ```
 ansible-playbook -i ~/pathto/hosts.cfg site.yml  --extra-vars "rhui_iso=~/Path/To/Your/RHUI.iso"
 ```